junreypalasanrendora/CodePath-Task-4-Hiring-Tasks/README.md

 # CodePath-Task-4-Hiring-Tasks

-These are drafted responses to four different scenarios.
+These are drafted responses to five different scenarios.